VAT rate

 The administration thus specifies in its doctrine that the VAT rate of 5.5% is subject to the VAT rate of 5.5%:

-“the sale to end customers by a large surface of fresh sushi and makis presented for sale in refrigerated departments, in accordance with health regulations and packaged in trays equipped with a removable lid or any other container allowing their transport, to be taken away packaged in a package allowing their transport and delayed consumption, without material possibility of consumption on site”.
+“The sale to end customers by a large surface of fresh sushi and makis presented for sale in refrigerated departments, in accordance with health regulations and packaged in trays equipped with a removable lid or any other container allowing their transport, to be taken away packaged in a package allowing their transport and delayed consumption, without material possibility of consumption on site”.

 Several criteria are used here to justify the application of the reduced VAT rate: